arinjoy/MyCountry/README.md

  ![](/Screenshots/presentation-layer.png "")

- - Has helpers such as Theme, Localization, Utils etc.
+ - Has helpers such as Theme, Localization, Accessbility etc.
- - Has 1 main scene:
+ - Has one main scene:
  - `FactsList`: The list of facts in table view

  > Breakdown of each `Scene` stack: